 You can find a summary of these two options in this document (PDF).

 Copyright and Embargoes

 - Copyright registration: Per U.S. copyright law, students automatically own copyright to the ETDs that they create.
-However, registering the dissertation with the U.S. Copyright Office can provide advantages, such as the ability to sue for damages in case of infringement back to the date when registration occurred.
+However, registering the thesis or dissertation with the U.S. Copyright Office can provide advantages, such as the ability to sue for damages in case of infringement back to the date when registration occurred.
 Note that authors may register themselves for $35 at the U.S. Copyright Office website, or for $55 through ProQuest.

-- You plan to publish all or part of your ETD with a publisher that considers public release of the dissertation to be "prior publication" and specifically requests delayed or restricted access to the ETD.
+- You plan to publish all or part of your ETD with a publisher that considers public release of the thesis/dissertation to be "prior publication" and specifically requests delayed or restricted access to the ETD.

 Next Steps: The Publication Timeline

 Research Exchange is a digital repository that preserves research materials produced by faculty and students at WSU.
-The repository provides free access to ETDs; however, should you request an embargo, your dissertation will not appear in Research Exchange until the embargo period has elapsed.
+The repository provides free access to ETDs; however, should you request an embargo, your thesis or dissertation will not appear in Research Exchange until the embargo period has elapsed.